NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 NCERT Solutions for Class 11 - Subject-wise

-Important Question of Class 11 Plant Kingdom
+Important Question of Class 11 Biology Chapter 3 Solutions

-Question 1: Which chlorophyll is found only in the photosynthetic members of the Chromista as well as the dinoflagellates?
+Question: Which chlorophyll is found only in the photosynthetic members of the Chromista as well as the dinoflagellates?

 A. Chlorophyll a